Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Extensions

 \subsection{Oblique reflection}

 Consider the RSDEs

 where $\eta$ is a unit vector field belonging to class $C^{4}$, and we assume that there exists a constant $c_{0} > 0$ such that

 for all $z \in \partial G$.
-The uniqueness and existence of the strong solution of SDEs with reflection in the oblique direction was proved in \cite{11,12} under weaker assumptions than Assumptions~\ref{as:3}-\ref{as:2}, but we will continue using Assumptions~\ref{as:3}-\ref{as:2} to ensure first-order of weak convergence of our algorithms.
+The uniqueness and existence of the strong solution of SDEs with reflection in the oblique direction was proved in \cite{11} under weaker assumptions than Assumptions~\ref{as:3}-\ref{as:2}, but we will continue using Assumptions~\ref{as:3}-\ref{as:2} to ensure first-order of weak convergence of our algorithms.
 We note that $\eta$ in this subsection is an arbitrary oblique direction, while in Section~\ref{section6} $\eta$ was the co-normal, however this should not lead to any confusion.
+For applications of (\ref{eq:A1}) see e.g. \cite{william2019}.

 In Section \ref{section4}, we proposed Algorithm \ref{algorithm3.1} to approximate the system (\ref{eq:8})-(\ref{eq:10}).
 Here, for simplicity we only consider approximation of the RSDEs (\ref{eq:A1}).
 Again we assume a uniform discretization of the time interval $[t_{0},T]$, $ t_{0} < \dots < t_{N}=T$, $h = (T-t_{0})/N$ and $t_{k+1} = t_{k} + h$.
 As was elaborated in Section~\ref{section2} while constructing the Markov chain $(X_{k})_{k\geq 0}$, we take an auxiliary step